CosmWasm/wasmvm/spec/Architecture.md

 Relevant link (recommended by Aaron): https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/Spec_ulation.md

+## Genesis File

+It is not desirable (or feasible) to run every smart contract to do a state dump and restore.
+However, since all the data of the contracts is in the kvstore, it is ultimately owned by the Go "contract" module, and we can build a generic import/export logic there.
+Serializing the contract should only consist in a base64 dump of the binary wasm code.
+For each instance of the contract (with its own substore), we can serialize the raw data as hex and then decode it.
+Often the keys are strings and values are (ascii) json, so a text representation is simpler to read and much smaller.
+Perhaps we can check this per contract and have an option to use the ascii encoding if possible, otherwise use a generic hex encoding of the store?

 ## Summary

 * Contracts get *trusted context* from the state machine, as well as raw, *user-defined message* to specify the requested action
 * Contracts can trigger state changes in other modules, by returning a list of "messages" that will be dispatched after contract execution, but **in the same atomic transaction**
 * Contracts will have a (limited) way to query state in other modules as syncronous calls inside their logic
+* Contracts can also expose a custom query handler for clients (or other contracts)
 * Defining stable APIs decoupled from the actual SDK code is essential for allowing upgradeability (that old contracts still work after state machine upgrades)

-**TODO** add info on genesis (import/export) and exposing a query API from the smart contract (to client)
+* The "contract" module should be fully responsible for exporting and importing the data for all contracts in a generic manner